kstonekuan/simple-chromium-ai/README.md

 ## Prerequisites

+- Chrome 138+ for extensions
+- Chrome Dev 138+ for web
-1. Chrome 138+ or supported Chromium browser
+- Or any supported Chromium Browser
-2. Enable "Prompt API for Gemini Nano" in `chrome://flags`
+- Enable "Prompt API for Gemini Nano" in `chrome://flags`
-3. Update "Optimization Guide On Device Model" in `chrome://components`
+- Update "Optimization Guide On Device Model" in `chrome://components`

 ## Core Functions